Security

 Attack Paths queries are openCypher queries that analyze cloud infrastructure graphs (ingested via Cartography) to detect security risks like privilege escalation paths, network exposure, and misconfigurations.

-Queries are written in **openCypher Version 9** to ensure compatibility with both Neo4j and Amazon Neptune.
+Queries are written in **openCypher Version 9** for compatibility with both Neo4j and Amazon Neptune.

 ---